joshuaKnauber/telltale/README.md

 Telltale is a quiet memory loop for Claude Code.
 After each session ends, it reads the transcript, picks up the small signals that reveal how you actually work (corrections, repeated requests, things you push back on), and stages them as candidate preferences.
 When the pattern firms up, Claude raises it with you in your next session.
 You say yes or no. Approved entries land in `~/.telltale/learnings.md`, which is imported into every future Claude Code session.

+Or skip waiting on Claude: run `telltale review` any time to walk pending findings yourself and confirm them in one pass.

 > [!NOTE]
 > Runs locally.
 Analysis goes through your own `claude -p`.
 Nothing else leaves your machine.